Surge

 If you're running this for each of your own customers, create one account per customer.
 See One Account per Customer for the reasoning.

-Step 2 (optional): Check what's missing
+Optional: 2.
+Check what's missing

 The status endpoint tells you whether your account is ready to register a campaign and what fields are still needed: